AverardoDiMugello/zinq/README.md

+**ATTENTION:** A very large re-architecting is currently underway locally and very nearly completed.
+If not for a brief detour to build and ship another project, it would be ready by now.
+Don't worry, this project is not dead.

 # Zinq

 Zinq is a framework for building deterministic hardware emulators with APIs to instrument and analyze the running software.
 Zinq is a recursive acronym for "Zinq is not QEMU" and seeks to address the short-comings of using QEMU for software analysis.
 Zinq's architecture is currently in an early research and prototyping phase.